derived smooth geometry

 In anabelian geometry one studies how much information about a space (specifically: an algebraic variety) is contained already in its first étale homotopy group (specifically: the algebraic fundamental group).

-The term “anabelian” is alluding to “the less abelian is, the more information it carries about .”
+The term “anabelian” is supposed to be alluding to the fact that “the less abelian is, the more information it carries about .”
 Precisely: an anabelian group is a non-trivial group for which every finite index subgroup has trivial center.

 Accordingly, an algebraic variety whose isomorphism class is entirely determined by is called an anabelian variety.

-An early conjecture motivating the theory (in Grothendieck) was that all hyperbolic curves? over number fields are anabelian varieties.
+An early conjecture motivating the theory (in Grothendieck 84) was that all hyperbolic curves over number fields are anabelian varieties.
 This was eventually proven by various authors in various cases.
 In (Uchida) and (Neukirch) it was shown that an isomorphism between Galois groups of number fields implies the existence of an isomorphism between those number fields.
 For algebraic curves over finite fields, over number fields and over p-adic field the statement was eventually completed by (Mochizuki 96).